Alexis Haines: Pretty Wild

-On March 14, 2010, Pretty Wild premiered on E! network, a reality TV show based on the lives of Haines, her unofficially adopted "sister" Tess Taylor, her younger biological sister Gabby Neiers, and their mother, Andrea Arlington, a former Playboy model.
+On March 14, 2010, Pretty Wild premiered on E! network, a reality TV show based on the lives of Haines, her now estranged unofficially adopted "sister" Tess Taylor, her younger biological sister Gabby Neiers, and their mother, Andrea Arlington, a former Playboy model.
 The show focused on the modeling careers of Haines and Taylor, as well as their LA "party lifestyle".
 The show was criticized for the girls' sexual antics and the seemingly bizarre behavior of the sisters and their mother.
 Shortly after filming the pilot episode, Haines was arrested for her involvement in the "Bling Ring" robberies and the show ended up chronicling her arrest and eventual plea bargain and jail time.
 The show was not renewed for a second season.